diogojc/heroku-buildpack-python-opencv-scipy/README.md

-# Heroku buildpack with Python, OpenCV, Numpy and SciPy
+# Heroku cedar14 stack buildpack with Python, OpenCV, Numpy, SciPy and Matplotlib

 ## What
 This buildpack provides a self-contained environment for python applications that need: